grz0zrg/fsynth/documentation/mk/docs/ui.md

 ### Inputs & MIDI learn

-Inputs are widgets which accept user values.
+Inputs are widgets accepting user values.

 Some inputs have a red square which indicate MIDI learn functionality support for this widget